learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 sc = pyspark.SparkContext('local[*]')
 ```

-Once you've created the SparkContext, you can use the `parallelize` method to create an rdd will distribute the list of numbers across multiple cores.
+Once you've created the SparkContext, you can use the `.parallelize()` method to create an RDD that will distribute the list of numbers across multiple cores.
 Here, create one called `rdd` with 10 partitions using `data` as the collection you are parallelizing.

 ```python